DokiTeam/doki-exts/README.md

 **`¯\_(ツ)_/¯`**

-This source has been built by contributors / users, the content inside is all available content, but where is it, no one knows.
+This source has been built by contributors / users, the content inside has been provided by **[Gemini](https://gemini.google.com/)**, but where is it, no one knows.
 No one knows how it works.